-The most secure way is either to look if you can find it on the crankcase cover or find it the cylinder order in your service/repair manual.
+The most secure way is either to see if you can find it on the crankcase cover or find it on the cylinder order in your service/repair manual.
 You can also call your authorized dealer and ask them if they have any information about it.
 You could also try to search the internet for it by searching for your engine code + firing order or cylinder order.
 If you are not sure, you can ask us a question for free at our homepage.

 When you have access to a scanner, you can do this to find out which side is bank 1 and which is bank 2.

 - Connect your OBD2 scanner and erase the trouble codes.

 - Make sure that all trouble codes are erased

 - Unplug one O2 sensor and check the DTC code.
 You will now see which is bank 1, and which is bank 2.

 By using this method, you will also solve any misinformation in the DTC tool and you will be 100% sure that you replace the right sensor.

 I Have the DTC Code P0420 Also.
 Which one Should I Fix First?

 The P0420 code can be triggered by a faulty O2 sensor.
 My recommendation is to troubleshoot the O2 sensor first as it may fix the P0420 code.

 Check if you can find any exhaust leaks, which could trigger both the P0420 and O2 sensor DTC code.